abes-esr/eplouribousse/README_en.md

 In all cases, let us know that you're interested (see contact below)

-# Instruction for the eplouribousse deployment:
+# Instructions for deployment:

-Deployment shall be done with the tool `pydiploy <https://pypi.org/project/pydiploy/>` (installation with the command pip install pydiploy)
+Deployment shall be done with the tool pydiploy <https://pypi.org/project/pydiploy/> (installation with the command pip install pydiploy)
-The use of pydiploy implies the creation of an ad-hoc fabfile on the model of those provided in the repository (`example <https://github.com/GGre/eplouribounistra/blob/master/fabfile_eplouribousse1.py>`)
+The use of pydiploy implies the creation of an ad-hoc fabfile on the model of those provided in the repository (example <https://github.com/GGre/eplouribounistra/blob/master/fabfile_eplouribousse1.py>)
-It is also necessary to install `reportlab open source <https://pypi.org/project/reportlab/>` (for the generation of pdf files)
+It is also necessary to install reportlab open source <https://pypi.org/project/reportlab/> (for the generation of pdf files)

 # Credits :